Calculate TDEE (Total Daily Energy Expenditure)

 TDEE is the total number of calories your body burns in 24 hours.
-It's THE foundation for adjusting your diet, whether you want to lose, maintain, or gain weight.
+It's THE baseline for adjusting your diet, whether you want to lose, maintain, or gain weight.

 You know your TDEE — now what?